 - Designed for quick and effortless knitting

 - Though this is rare, you may find manufacturing residue on the needles.
-Make sure you wipe them with a cloth with alcohol or a similar cleaning product on it.
-Otherwise, it stains your clothing or knitting.
+Wipe them with a cloth with alcohol or a similar cleaning product on it.
+Otherwise, it stains your knitting.

 - The diameter of the needle tip is about 5.”